Teko people: Lifestyle

 The Teko practice slash-and-burn agriculture and complement the food supply with hunting, gathering and fishing.
 Many of the villagers live in wooden huts with palm leaves, however concrete houses are becoming more common.

 The tribe is matrilocal, i.e. the husband moves into the wife's village.
 In the 1960s polygamy was still being practised, but in decline.
 Marriages with other tribes and ethnic groups was on the rise.

 Language

-Emerillon is the eponymous term for their language which belongs to the Tupí-Guaraní family.
+Emerillon is the eponymous term for their language which belongs to the Tupi–Guarani family.
 An identifying characteristic of the language is nasal harmony.
-The language is still being passed on to the children as the native language, however French, Portuguese and Wayampí are becoming secondary languages.
+The language is still being passed on to the children as the native language, however French, Portuguese and Wayampi are becoming secondary languages.
 The effect is mainly limited to borrowing of the lexicon of the European languages, however the language is considered endangered.

 Villages

 The Teko are in a minority in the following Wayana villages: